 An RMD is an annual distribution based on an IRS life expectancy table.
 These distributions force you to recognize taxable income in the amount of the distribution.
 Most people choose to take these distributions at the end of the year, but that isn’t the most tax-efficient way to manage your RMD.

 Instead, take the steps below to maximize the time value of money and tax efficiency of your RMD if you are 70 ½ or older:

 - As soon as you file your taxes, determine your tax liability from last year’s state and federal tax returns.
 Take a distribution from your Traditional IRA in the amount of your total RMD minus your federal and state taxes that you paid last year.

 Benefits: This moves some of the money out of your Traditional IRA as soon as possible which reduces future RMDs because the money doesn’t grow for the full year within the Traditional IRA.

 2. Move the distribution to your taxable brokerage account and invest the money according to your overall investment plan.

-Benefits: Your tax rate on qualified dividends and long-term capital gains are typically half that of your ordinary tax rate.
+Benefits: Your tax rate on qualified dividends and long-term capital gains are typically half that of your ordinary tax rate which applies to the Traditional IRA.
 By allowing the rest of the year’s gains to be accrued in your brokerage account, you will lower your overall tax rate on all future income.